ZixeSea/SteamIdler/README.md

 Once finished:

-- In the folder from where you ran the git command, run `cd SteamIdler` and then run `npm install`, this will install all required packages.
+- In the folder from where you ran the git command, run `cd SteamIdler` and then run `npm i`, this will install all required packages.

 - Now go to `SteamIdler/config.json` and open it, and edit the following:
   * Place your username here `username: "Username here"`